rokubun/jason-docs/docs/examples.md

 Once

-Actually, if you have a receiver that ships a Ublox receiver, not necessarily our own, you can still use the tool to convert to Rinex file.
+Actually, if you have a receiver that ships a ublox receiver, not necessarily our own, you can still use the tool to convert to Rinex file.
 However we will always deny you can do it.